 On this beach the water supply is evident from the rich flora

-and a little if you dig in the sand you find brackish water.
+and if you dig in the sand, even a little you find brackish water.

 Opposite and to the left of Petani is the beautiful small beach of St. Helen.

 βαλόντες ἐς Σικελοὺς πέμψωμεν, …»